Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/23_strategies.md

 * Number of processes
 * Order of dependencies
 * Opportunities for parallelism
-* Whether steps are CPU-bound, memory-bound, or I/O boind
+* Whether steps are CPU-bound, memory-bound, or I/O bound
 * Incorporated tool's ability to multithread

-## 2.3.3 What will we optimise?
+## 2.3.4 What will we optimise today?

-For the remainder of Part 2 we will apply the strategies introduced from Part 1 to optimise our custom workflow.
-In particular, we will:
+For the remainder of Part 2 we will apply the strategies introduced from Part 1 to optimise then scale our custom workflow.

-1. Assign appropriate resources for each per process
-    - Use trace files to fine-tune `cpus`, `memory`, and `time`
-    - Tune these to fit with the architecutre of your HPC
+In the next section, we will **assign appropriate resources for each process** by using trace files to fine-tune `cpus`, `memory`, and `time` and align these to the resources on the compute nodes of our HPCs.

-2. Enable multi-threading for BWA MEM
-    - Increase speed of alignment by using multiple threads

-3. Parallelise alignment using scatter-gather
-    - Split our FASTQ files, align "simultaneously", and combine again

-These same principles can be applied to any HPC environment, but in this workshop, we’ll focus on NCI Gadi and Pawsey Setonix as practical examples.
+In Lesson 2.5, we will introduce **parallel processing** firstly by enabling **multi-threading** in a thread-aware tool (BWA), and then by coding **scatter-gather parallelism** into the workflow.

+In today's example workflow, we will be applying scatter-gather to run alignment with BWA.
+Note that the `GENOTYPE` process can also be parallelised in a biologically valid way using a parallisation strategy known as "interval chunking", but for simplicity we will not be optimising that process today.

+Finally, in Lesson 2.6, we will **scale to multiple samples**.
+This will consolidate all of the resource optimsiations and parallelisation strategies (multi-threading; scatter-gather; parallel by sample) that we have built up today into one efficient, end-to-end run optimised for our respective HPCs.